-- 8.3.3.4 This authority will also ensure that, where category C or above [see Appendix 2 for an explanation of the categories] machines are on offer in premises to which children are admitted: - a) all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - b) only adults are admitted to the area where these machines are located; - c) access to the area where the machines are located is supervised; - d) the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - e) at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 8.3.3.5 These considerations will apply to premises including buildings where multiple premises licences are applicable. - 8.3.3.6 Betting Machines (machines on a shop floor where customer can place a bet without having to visit the counter) (not to be confused with fixed odds betting machines or amusement with prizes machines) while the authority has discretion as to the number, nature and circumstances of the use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
+44.4.6.68.6.5 8.6.4 These considerations will apply to premises including buildings where Formatted: C3 multiple premises licences are applicable.
+Formatted: C3, Left 44.4.6.8 8.6.5 Betting Machines (machines on a shop floor where customer can place a bet Formatted: C3 without having to visit the counter) (not to be confused with fixed odds betting machines or amusement with prizes machines) - while the authority has discretion as to the number, nature and circumstances of the use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
 This authority will consider limiting the number of machines only where there is clear evidence that such machines have been, or are likely to be, used in breach of the licensing objectives.
-Where there is such evidence this authority may consider, when reviewing the licence, the ability of staff to monitor the use of such machines from the counter. - 8.3.3.7 This licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
-As per the Gambling Commission's Guidance, this licensing authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter. - 8.3.3.8 It is noted that there are conditions that the licensing authority cannot attach to premises licences which are: - a) any condition on the premises licence which makes it impossible to comply with an operating licence condition; - b) conditions relating to gaming machine categories, numbers, or method of operation; - c) conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated); and - d) conditions in relation to stakes, fees, winning or prizes.
+Where there is such evidence this authority may consider, when reviewing the licence, the ability of staff to monitor the use of such machines from the counter.
+8.6.6 44.4.6.98.6.7 8.6.6 This licensing authority is aware that tracks may be subject to one or more Formatted: C3 than one premises licence, provided each licence relates to a specified area of the track.
+As per the Gambling Commission's Guidance, this licensing authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.
+Formatted: C3, Left 44.4.6.118.6.8 8.6.7 It is noted that there are conditions that the licensing authority cannot attach Formatted: C3 to premises licences which are: b)a) any condition on the premises licence which makes it impossible to comply with an operating licence condition; e)b) conditions relating to gaming machine categories, numbers, or method of operation; d)c) conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated); and e)d) conditions in relation to stakes, fees, winning or prizes.
+14.4.78.7 8.7 Door Supervisors Formatted: Font: Bold Formatted: C2 14.4.7.18.7.1 8.7.1 Consideration should be given whether there is a need for door supervisors in terms of the licensing objectives of protection of children and vulnerable persons from being harmed or exploited by gambling, and also in terms of preventing premises becoming a source of crime.
+Formatted: C3.
+Left 14.4.7.38.7.2 8.7.2 There is no evidence that the operation of betting offices has required door Formatted: C3 supervisors for the protection of the public.
+The authority will make a door supervision requirement only if there is clear evidence from the history of trading at the premises that the premises cannot be adequately supervised from the counter and that door supervision is both necessary and proportionate.
+Formatted: C3, Left